poseidon-framework/poseidon-framework.github.io/trident.md

 ### Getting help

-You can use `trident --help`, `trident list --help` and `trident fstats --help` to get information about each parameter, including some that I haven't covered in this guide.
+You can use `trident --help` and `trident <subcommand> --help` to get information about each parameter, including some which we haven't covered in this guide.

-We also have a developer's guide on the [README of the github-repo](https://github.com/poseidon-framework/poseidon-hs)
+We also provide some more information for developers in the [README on Github](https://github.com/poseidon-framework/poseidon-hs).